 You’ve successfully stopped tracking visits from the specified user roles in Google Analytics.
 Now, let’s take a look at a more complicated way of excluding admin users from tracking.

-Manually Create Filters to Exclude Logged-In User
+Manually Create Filters to Exclude Logged-In Users

 Here’s how to do that step-by-step.

-Don’t forget to subscribe to our newsletter and follow us on Twitter and Facebook for more Google Analytics tutorials.
+And don’t forget to follow us on Twitter, Facebook and YouTube for more helpful Google Analytics tips and tutorials.

 Hi there, I have issues with Google Analytics tracking my own admin visit and I do have those roles filled out in the permission boxes.
 Any idea what I can do and why it doesn’t work?